 | 76–100 | 5 | 5 |

 On projects with a mixed workforce of men and women, the above figures apply to each sex separately — unless the site uses individual lockable cubicles (combined toilet and washbasin), in which case the ratios can be applied to the total workforce.
-On sites where the workforce is predominantly male, the ratios can be adjusted if urinals are provided in addition to sit-down WCs.

 The key point: welfare provision is calculated on peak occupancy, not average daily attendance.
 If a site regularly peaks at 60 workers during key construction phases, it needs 4 toilets and 4 washbasins available during those phases — even if the average daily attendance is lower.